Symmetry Breaking and Link Homologies II: Borel equivariant cohomology of Broken symmetries and Soergel bimodules

 The differential $d_1$ is the canonical simplicial differential induced by the functor in (\cite{Ki1} definition 2.6).
 In addition, the terms $E_q(L)$ are invariants of the link $L$ for all $q \geq 2$.
 Furthermore, the $E_2$-term of this spectral sequence is isomorphic to an unreduced, integral form of triply-graded link homology as defined in \cite{K, Ka} whose value on the unknot is $\Ho_{\SU(1)}^\ast(\SU(1)) = \Z[x] \otimes \Lambda(y)$. \end{thm}

-\begin{proof} By (\cite{Ki1} theorem 8.7), in order to prove the above theorem we need to verify two sets of conditions called the $\mbox{B}$ and $\mbox{M2a/b}$-type conditions given in (\cite{Ki1} definition 8.6).
-The $\mbox{M2a/b}$-type conditions pertains to the behaviour under the second Markov move and comes down to verifying that the maps given in (\cite{Ki1} theorems 7.1 and 7.2) are both trivial on the level of the associated graded complex.
-This follows easily from the behavior of the cohomology of the equivariant spectra $\sBC(w_I)$ under inclusion of subsets $J \subseteq I$ as described in theorem \ref{DomK2-11}.
+\begin{proof} In order to prove this theorem, we will require some detailed structure about the cohomology of Schubert varieties and their Hoshschild homology.
+These results can be found in the Appendix \ref{Appendix}.
+By (\cite{Ki1} theorem 8.7), in order to prove the above theorem we need to verify two sets of conditions called the $\mbox{B}$ and $\mbox{M2a/b}$-type conditions given in (\cite{Ki1} definition 8.6).
+The $\mbox{M2a/b}$-type conditions pertains to the behaviour under the second Markov move and comes down to verifying that the maps given in (\cite{Ki1} theorems 7.1 and 7.2) are both trivial.
+This follows easily from the behavior of the cohomology of the equivariant spectra $\sBC(w_I)$ under inclusion of subsets $J \subseteq I$ as described in theorem \ref{DomK3-23}.
 The $\mbox{B}$-type condition is the one flagged in (\cite{Ki1} remark 6.5).
 We consider it below.

 In \cite{Ki1}, we considered a certain quasi-equivalence of filtered $\SU(r)$-spectra (details will be given momentarily)

 where $i,j$ are indices with $1 < m < m_{i,j}$ where $m_{ij}$ are the exponents in the Artin braid group for the Lie group $G$ in question.
 In the case in hand, $G=\SU(r)$ and so the only nontrivial exponents are $m_{ij} = 3$.